Detecting App Usage

 Android app: MedianAndroid/1.0 median

-For apps that were initially created on GoNative.io the default useragent is
+For apps initially created on GoNative.io, the default user-agent string is:

 iOS app: